 MotoGP tyres are supplied exclusively by Michelin.
 Each round presents a new challenge for the tyre supplier due to the track layouts and surface of the circuit.

 Carbon fiber front brakes are provided by Brembo.
 These carbon brakes produce incredible stopping power and helping in creating some fantastic images of riders entering a corner on just the front wheel as they push to the limit.
-Wet conditions see some riders continue to use the carbon brakes while other opt to use steel brake disks which can operate at a lower temperature.
+Wet conditions see some riders continue to use the carbon brakes while others opt to use steel brake disks which can operate at a lower temperature.
 In both wet and dry conditions, external covers and cooling ducts are sometimes added to help regulate the temperature of the brakes.